|317:30-3-1.||Creation and implementation of rules; applicability|

 (a) Definitions.
 The following words and terms, when used in subsection (c) of this Section, shall have the following meaning, unless the context clearly indicates otherwise:

 (1) "Fee-for-service contract" means the provider agreement specified in OAC 317:30-3-2.
-This contract is the contract between the Oklahoma Health Care Authority and medical providers which provides for a fee with a specified service involved.
+This contract is the contract between the Oklahoma Health Care Authority (OHCA) and medical providers which provides for a fee with a specified service involved.

 (2) "Within the scope of services" means the set of covered services defined at OAC 317:25-7 and the provisions of the SoonerCare Choice contracts in the SoonerCare Program.